 - A follow on LinkedIn or Twitter

 - Downloading a product guide

-- Buying a product online (e-commerce)
+- Buy a product online (an e-commerce website)

 On the last Macro conversion example, you must use a call tracking technology with multiple proxy numbers.
 Proxy numbers are temporary numbers that you can buy in bulk to track different traffic sources to your online properties.
 For example, when someone visits your website with a call tracking technology-enabled, instead of the visitor seeing the default business phone number, he/she would see a unique number that tracks the source through which has come to your website.

 So why is it important to understand and identify conversion types, i.e., Macro vs. Micro, and measure them effectively?!
 Well, this is a FUQ (Frequently Unasked Question!)
 As they say, if you can’t measure it, you can’t manage it – or can’t improve it!

 If you don’t define the different types of conversions, you don’t know what variables to measure and how to make your online results better, improve the customer journey, and increase engagement!

 What are the types of conversion measurement tools?

 - Web Analytics Tools (such as Google Analytics)

 - Built-in conversion tracking on social media and ad platforms (Adwords, Bing Ads, Facebook, etc.).